 Being prepared can save you time and money

-There are a lot of things to consider before you start to think about visiting a solicitor or a Will-writing.
+There are a lot of things to consider before you start to think about visiting a solicitor.
 Some key things to keep in mind are below:

 1. Estimate the value of your estate